arn-c0de/InteractiveChecklists/README.md

 - **QuickNotes:** Persistent notes powered by Room, with search, autosave, and markdown support.
 - **Data Persistence:** Stores user preferences, annotations, shortcuts, tags, and open tabs locally.
 - **DataPad (experimental):** Live flight telemetry display (UDP) for DCS World.
 Streams aircraft telemetry to the app for realtime status and popup details — see `docs/features/DATAPAD_FEATURE.md` for full details and setup instructions.
+- **Tactical Units Tracking (experimental):** Live tactical unit markers (aircraft, helicopter, ground, ship) on the map with real-time updates.
+Marker popups include **"Last seen"** timestamps and refresh snippets with speed/altitude.
+A **"Live Units Only"** filter (shows units seen in the last 10s) is synchronized between the list and the map.
+See `docs/features/TACTICAL_UNITS_TRACKING.md` and `scripts/DCS-SCRIPTS-FOLDER-Experimental/README_ENTITY_TRACKING.md` for setup and details.
 - **Aviation Map (experimental):** OpenStreetMap-based map viewer with live aircraft position tracking from the DataPad stream.
 Adds a `MapViewer` tab showing aircraft position, heading, altitude and basic overlays — see `docs/features/AVIATION_MAP_FEATURE.md` for details and configuration.
 - **MapDatabaseTools (Python):** A collection of Python utilities for receiving, decrypting (AES-GCM), and visualizing DCS flight telemetry.
 Includes a PySide6 GUI with an embedded OpenStreetMap/Leaflet map for live aircraft tracking, a marker database, and helper scripts to manage map assets.
 See `scripts/MapDatabaseTools/README.md` for usage and configuration.